m0zzarella/Coupled-Oscillators/README.md

 The output is the evolution of the phase values for each oscillator over time.
 After integration, the phase values are wrapped to the range \([-π, π]\) to ensure they remain within the periodic boundary conditions.

 The integration captures how the system evolves over time, revealing synchronization or desynchronization dynamics between the two populations of oscillators.

+## References

+This work is based on the **Kuramoto model of coupled oscillators**, which is widely used in the study of synchronization phenomena in physics, biology, and network theory.

+- Kuramoto, Y. (1975).
+Self-entrainment of a population of coupled non-linear oscillators. *International Journal of Engineering Science*, 16(11), 1187-1206.